Claudiomics/azure-database-migration/README.md

 Microsoft Azure has great disaster recovery capabilities to minimize downtime, protect data, ensure compliance and adapt to cyber security threats.

 This section of the project focuses on simulating the loss of data in a production environemnt, showing the process of being able to recover the lost or corrupt data from the development environment.
-In a real-life setting, this testing would be completed using the development environment, as deleting any live data would be really risky and could have a negative impact if the test didn't work.
+In a real-life setting, this _testing_ would be completed using the development environment, as deleting any live data would be risky and could have a negative impact if the test didn't work.
 This simulation is using my initial produciton environment VM as it simulates the real-life data loss scenario and the data isn't critical.
-I noted down the exact data that I corrupted the data so I could set the recovery date and time to a time the loss definietly occured before.
+I noted down the data that I corrupted the data so I could set the recovery date and time to before the loss occured.

 It's improtant to documentation this process so the exact steps can be followed to reverse any negative outcomes from real-life incidents and minimize the impact on critical business operations.
 Additioanlly, communicating to stakeholders when testing is crucial to build trust and prevent any confusion.

-The following segments outline the steps I took:
+The following process outline the steps I took:

 [Back to Table of Contents](#table-of-contents)